EPIC US ROAD TRIP 2017DAYS 22-25 - KENTUCKY & THE GREAT LAKES - KENTUCKY, OHIO, MICHIGAN & NEW YORK

 Epic US Road Trip 2017 – Kentucky & The Great Lakes

 We were just passing through.
-Four days and 1,506 miles of passing through.
+Four days, four States and 1,506 miles of passing through.
 Having gorged on the history & music of the Eastern Seaboard & The South for three weeks straight, Kentucky & The Great Lakes offered something of a respite.
 It got chillier day by day and what leaves we saw as we approached a New England fall enticed.
-Yes there were highlights, a return to rural Kentucky, a quick box-ticking foray into (& out of) Michigan, the shores of Lake Erie & the shrine to America’s pastime that is the Cooperstown’s Baseball Hall of Fame the notable highs from this portion of the wider road trip, but the feeling that we were only passing through never abated, not until the job was done and were were perched by the shore of New York state’s Lake George on the very edge of New England itself.
+Yes there were highlights, a return to rural Kentucky, a quick box-ticking foray into (& out of) Michigan, the shores of Lake Erie, the shrine to America’s beloved National Pastime that is Cooperstown’s National Baseball Hall of Fame and Museum & the lake-heavy forested wilds of Upstate New York’s Adirondacks the notable highs from this portion of the wider road trip.
+But the feeling that we were only passing through never really abated, not until the job was done and were were perched by the shores of Upstate New York state’s Lake George on the very edge of New England itself.
 And in getting us there Kentucky & The Great Lakes region, and just like it did last year, did a damn fine job.

 Day 22 || October 18 2017